complyue/hadui/README.md

 [snap-server](http://hackage.haskell.org/package/snap-server)
-, Hadui is no more than a vanilla Haskell program (with [rio](http://hackage.haskell.org/package/rio) as the replacement Prelude if you case), actually you can baked it all the way you'd like.
+, Hadui is no more than a vanilla Haskell program (with [rio](http://hackage.haskell.org/package/rio) as the replacement Prelude if you care), actually you can hack it all the way you'd like.

-While for productivity, in composing vast Haskell pieces into an interactive context, with fast development iterations in mind, we choose to dynamicly compile & execute a Haskell project underlying.
+But for productivity, in composing vast Haskell pieces into an interactive context, with fast development iterations in mind, we choose to dynamicly compile & execute a Haskell project underlying.
 Therefore this